TianxingWu/OpenVHead/README.md

 ## 1. Introduction

-This is an on-going project to build a virtual head system for **VTubers**.
+This is an on-going project to build a vision-based head motion capture system for **VTubers**.
 To make the animation looks more authentic, several filters and control methods are used to smooth and enhance the robustness of the head motion and facial expressions.
 The system is mainly built with C# and Python in Unity3D environment.

 Let's try it on your own!
 Feel free to add new functions to the project or just play around with it and have fun.
 Please star :star: this project if you like it! :blush: